How to Accelerate Automation Value with Process Intelligence

 Many providers are still at the beginning of this technological journey, and the concept of wide-scale cross-sector digital transformation can be daunting.
 Some healthcare providers have begun with process mining, defined by Gartner as “a technique designed to discover, monitor, and improve real processes… by extracting readily available knowledge from the event logs of information systems.”

 Essentially, instead of trying to monitor how business processes are running using reports and dashboards, process mining can provide healthcare organizations with a detailed view of their people and systems.
 With this deeper understanding, they can improve processes for speed and efficiency.

 There is no shortage of data in the healthcare sector, from patient health records to monitoring information, and from appointment booking systems to payment schemes.
 The challenge comes in organizing the wealth of data to create a real-world picture of a hospital or healthcare ecosystem.

 With a system such as SS&C Blue Prism Process Intelligence, powered by ABBYY Timeline, process footprints created in almost any IT application, including EHR, ERP and LIMS, can be quickly extracted, combined and automatically reconstructed in digital form.

 This means organizations can visualize processes, such as patient sign-ins, initial evaluation and diagnosis, treatment, medication management, continued care, billing, and more.
 They can identify bottlenecks, often caused by manual inputs, and introduce improvements.

 Process mining also enables providers to uncover why some processes take longer than others.
 Additionally, they can analyze the time between two care events to compare different departments, regions or even individual employees.
 From a cost management point of view, providers can identify incident types that add time and cost to the patient care process and take action accordingly.

-One way process mining can provide great value to healthcare providers is by identifying opportunities to automate manual processes.
+One way process mining can provide great value to providers is by identifying opportunities for healthcare automation.

-By eliminating the error-prone, labor-intensive tasks associated with every patient journey — checking in, evaluating and diagnosing issues, documenting orders, processing insurance claims, scheduling follow-up visits — intelligent automation enables healthcare providers to realize faster, more accurate outcomes.
+By eliminating the error-prone, labor-intensive tasks associated with every patient journey — checking in, evaluating and diagnosing issues, documenting orders, processing healthcare insurance claims, scheduling follow-up visits — intelligent automation enables healthcare providers to realize faster, more accurate outcomes.